nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 ## The Bad

 Not everything works.
-Most notably, there is
+Most notably, there is _no math support_ in

+- lists,
-- no math in lists or tables (reported [here](https://github.com/github/feedback/discussions/16992)),
+- tables
+- headers,
-- no math in Gists,
+- Gists,
-- no math in Wikis
+- Wikis

+yet.

 ```markdown
 - $E = mc^2$